| Galaxies: Galaxy topicsJets, accretion, outflows

 view to connect gamma ray burst with optical after glow is the anti-Compton scattering that promote low energy

-| Currently the most popular model is the fireball
+photons to produce the gamma ray. | | | Currently the most popular model is the fireball

 model.
-But it still can not explain all observational facts. |
+But it still can not explain all observational facts. | | | The current hot topics concentrate on GRB

-| The evolution of the X-ray, optical and radio afterglows may be
+physics and the host galaxies. | | | The evolution of the X-ray, optical and radio afterglows may be

 governed by the variation of microphysical